Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Methodology

 The first method assumes that the dust $EB$ spectrum is proportional to the observed dust $TB$, i.e., $C_\ell^{EB, \rm dust}/C_\ell^{EE, \rm dust}\propto C_\ell^{TB, \rm dust}/C_\ell^{TE, \rm dust}$, where the $TB$ and $TE$ spectra are computed from \textit{Planck} 353 GHz observations \cite{eskiltImprovedConstraintsCosmic2022}.
-However, the accuracy of the dust $EB$ model has not been validated by real data, and can only be tested with future high-frequency observations.
-The second approach is better suited for simulation analysis, as it enables the quantification of error introduced by the estimator itself (without modeling error).
-Nevertheless, it should be treated with caution in the real case since the \texttt{Commander} foreground templates are not signal-dominated in terms of $EB$ correlations.
+Refs. \cite{Hervias-Caimapo:2021zue,Hervias-Caimapo:2024ili} calibrate the filamentary dust model to \textit{Planck} and HI observations to reproduce parity-violating foreground spectra, and find that the results of measuring CB using the calibrated model as a prior are consistent with \cite{diego-palazuelosCosmicBirefringencePlanck2022}.
+However, the \textit{Planck}'s sensitivity to $EB$ correlations is insufficient to test the filament model with high significance, and tighter constraints on the misalignment angle from future high-frequency observations are required to improve predictions of the dust $EB$ spectrum.
+The second approach is better suited for simulation analysis, as it allows quantification of the estimator's intrinsic error due to approximations under perfect foreground modeling.
+Nevertheless, it should be treated with caution in the real case since the \texttt{Commander} foreground templates are not signal-dominated in terms of $EB$ correlations \cite{diego-palazuelosRobustnessCosmicBirefringence2023,Planck:2018yye}.

 In our analysis of simulations, we draw on the latter approach, taking the fiducial foreground maps based on the \texttt{PySM}\footnote{\url{https://github.com/galsci/pysm/tree/main}} models \cite{thornePythonSkyModel2017,zoncaPythonSkyModel2021,groupFullskyModelsGalactic2025} (see Sec.~\ref{sec:sims}) as our foreground templates.
 We compute $C_\ell^{EB, \rm fg}$ from the foreground templates which are exactly the input foreground maps in our simulations.
 Finally, we take $\mathcal{A}C_b^{EB,\rm fg}$ as the foreground $EB$ correlation in our model, with the $EB$ spectrum of templates modified by a free amplitude parameter $\mathcal{A}$ to be fit along with $\alpha_i$ and $\beta$.